Documentation

 balance

-Calculates load imbalance across a grouping key.
-The key function returns Option<K>None values are skipped (useful for unassigned entities).
+balance calculates load imbalance across a grouping key.
+The key function returns Option<K>; None values are skipped, which is useful for unassigned entities.

 .balance(|shift: &Shift| shift.employee_idx)